 Third, I'm a father to two kids, one of each, eight years apart.
 They are as different as night and day, as cliche as that may sound, but it's my great pleasure and responsibility to be a rock for them as well as a rock star.

 Last.
-Here's a picture of me from June, 2010.
-A true and dear friend of mine took it as we were traveling to Pittsburgh.
+Here's a picture of me from June, 2010 taken as I was traveling to Pittsburgh one weekend.
 Surprisingly, I looked very much like this in high school.
 I felt, back in 2010, like this picture captured the essence of me pretty well.
 I guess it did at the time, but looking at it now, that dude looks like a stranger.

 So here's a picture of me from January, 2016.
 I took it myself one morning on the way to my paying job.
 It's who I am today: focused, determined, unwavering.
 And, I'll add, wearing a pin with "Why be normal" on it.
 That part will never change.